ricallinson/jmm/README.md

 __UNSTABLE: This project is currently under development and will change.__

 This project started life as a joke after having coffee with a fellow engineer.
 Jmm is taking Java in a different direction by using highly opinionated choices as to what should or should not be used from the language.
 Jmm is not a new language, it's just a collection of tools and libraries that let you work with Java in a different way.
-For more information about the [Jmm Language](https://github.com/jminusminus/jmm/blob/master/language.md) choices.
+See more information about the [Jmm Language](https://github.com/jminusminus/jmm/blob/master/language.md) choices.

 ## Install